sncosmo/sncosmo/docs/registry.rst

 The registry (`sncosmo.registry`) is responsible for translating string identifiers to objects, for user convenience.
-For example, it is used in `sncosmo.get_bandpass` and `sncosmo.get_model` to return a `~sncosmo.Bandpass` or `sncosmo.Model` object based on the name of the bandpass or model:
+For example, it is used in `sncosmo.get_bandpass` and `sncosmo.get_source` to return a `~sncosmo.Bandpass` or `sncosmo.Model` object based on the name of the bandpass or model:

     >>> sncosmo.get_bandpass('sdssi')
     <Bandpass 'sdssi' at 0x28e7c90>

-It is also used in methods like `~sncosmo.StretchModel.bandflux` to give it the ability to accept either a `~sncosmo.Bandpass` object or the name of a bandpass:
+It is also used in methods like `~sncosmo.Model.bandflux` to give it the ability to accept either a `~sncosmo.Bandpass` object or the name of a bandpass:

-    >>> model = sncosmo.get_model('hsiao')
+    >>> model = sncosmo.Model(source='hsiao')
-    >>> model.bandflux('sdssg')  # works!
+    >>> model.bandflux('sdssg', 0.)  # works, thanks to registry.

 Under the covers, the ``bandflux`` method retrieves the `~sncosmo.Bandpass` corresponding to ``'sdssg'`` by calling the `sncosmo.registry.retrieve` function.

-The registry is actually quite simple: it basically amounts to a dictionary and a few special functions for accessing the dictionary.
-Most of the time, a user doesn't need to know anything about the registry (or that it even exists!).
+The registry is actually quite simple: it basically amounts to a dictionary and a few functions for accessing the dictionary.
+Most of the time, a user doesn't need to know anything about the registry.
 However, it is useful if you want to add your own "built-ins" or change the name of existing ones.

 Using the registry to achieve custom "built-ins"
 ------------------------------------------------